BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Introduction

-In this paper we introduce the concept of \textsl{SNR-walls} to EEG measurement to have an objective way to determine if an experiment can detect EEG in principle in the presence of non-stationary noise.
-As an instructional example how to generally calculate SNR-walls we have recorded the EEG from subjects during a range of different tasks.
-We then calculated the SNR-walls for the different activities to gauge if it's possible to construct a BCI system given the non-stationary noise created by these tasks.
+In this paper we introduce the concept of \textsl{SNR-walls} to EEG measurements to have an objective way to determine if an experiment can detect EEG in principle in the presence of non-stationary noise.
+As an instructional example of how to generally calculate SNR-walls, we have recorded the EEG from subjects during a range of different tasks.
+We will then calculate the SNR-walls for the different activities and conduct a statistical analysis to gauge if it's possible to construct a BCI system given the non-stationary noise created by these tasks.